Why study English language and literature?

 Departmental Honors

-To be admitted to the English Honors major program, an undergraduate student must have earned a 3.25 overall grade-point average, and a 3.5 grade-point average in English courses.
+To be admitted to the English Honors major program, an undergraduate student must have earned a 3.5 grade-point average in English courses.
 The student should declare an English major, if enrolled in the College of Liberal Arts and Sciences, or an English concentration, if enrolled in the School of Business or the School of Education.